Mayo Clinic's approach

 Evaluation and appointments

-The evaluation process usually takes about three to eight months.
+The evaluation process usually takes about 3 to 8 months.
 It may be longer than eight months before the surgery due to insurance processing and scheduling.
 The preliminary evaluation for bariatric surgery in Florida can be completed in one day.

 Mayo Clinic surgeons in Minnesota perform over 300 bariatric surgeries each year.
 Several surgeons at Mayo Clinic in Minnesota have particular expertise in repairing previously unsuccessful bariatric surgeries, as well as treating severely obese people.
 Bariatric surgery is available for adults and adolescents who meet certain criteria.